jezzsantos/saastack/README_DERIVATIVE.md

 > Note: In this build configuration certain testing stubs, certain testing endpoints and certain hardcoded testing values and functions are compiled out of the code (behind the `TESTINGONLY` conditional compilation variable).
 We absolutely need to do this because these specific testing code pieces should never exist in the production codebase, and may even expose security vulnerabilities and exposures we simply don't want in production.

-The various 3rd party *adapters* we need in production (eg `SendGridHttpServiceClient` and the `SqlServerRepository`) will be configured in the DI container (in `Program.cs` of the Api/WebHost project) to use code to talk to real 3rd party APIs, and will be configured with specific production settings in the `appsettings.json` file (overwritten by your CD server).
+The various 3rd party *adapters* we need in production (eg `SendGridHttpServiceClient` and the `SqlServerDataStore`) will be configured in the DI containers (of `Program.cs` of the Api/WebHost project, and modules of each subdomain) to use code to talk to real 3rd party APIs, and will be configured with specific production settings in the `appsettings.json` file (overwritten by your CD server).

 These are the real 3rd party public API adapters, which if used with production settings, locally or in testing, may incur financial service charges and/or corrupted customer data!

 > Note: This should never happen by accident, but read and follow the next 2 sections to avoid the possibility of this happening - there are several safeguards in place, that should make this impossible, without engineering that possibly intentionally.

-You will notice that in production we configure the current `IRepository` to be the `SqlServerRepository` .
+You will notice that in production build (`ReleaseForDeploy`) we have configured the code:

+* By injecting the `SqlServerDataStore` as the primary `IDataStore`.
+* By injecting various other dependencies according to the current value of the `$(HostingPlatform)` MS build property (e.g. `HOSTEDONAZURE`).

 ### Automated Integration Testing

 > On the CI server, integration testing is run in the `Release` build configuration, which permits the inclusion of `TESTINGONLY` code in the compilation necessary for integration testing.
-Integration testing on your local machine should be done in the `Debug` build configuration.
+> Integration testing on your local machine should be done in the `Debug` build configuration.
 The only difference between the two configurations is that there are some compiler optimizations configured in `Release`, which are closer to code in Production.

 In automated integration testing, (executed on both your local machine and on the CI build server) we run the APIs you are testing in their original production DI configuration defined in the `Program.cs` file (in the respective ApiHost project of the API code you are testing).